Basketball basics

 How long does a basketball game last?

 Basketball games are typically 48 minutes long.
-One game is divided into four parts.
+One game has four parts.
 Each part lasts 12 minutes.
 The game clock does not remain active throughout the game.
 Officials must stop the game clock for halftime, foul time, and time out.

 How many points are gained in a basketball game?